One of Columbo‘s many great joys is the astonishing effort some of the killers put into their diabolical schemes.

-Showing the attention to detail we’ve come to expect from Columbo murderers with high IQs, Dr Keppell knows exactly how to manoever his victim into the killing zone without drawing attention to himself.
-Despite Norris dispensing with his ‘motivational research services’, Keppell takes the news calmly and shows there are no hard feelings by rustling up a dish of salty caviar, knowing that piggy Norris can’t resist stuffing his snout in the trough.
+Showing the attention to detail we’ve come to expect from Columbo murderers with high IQs, Dr Kepple knows exactly how to manoever his victim into the killing zone without drawing attention to himself.
+Despite Norris dispensing with his ‘motivational research services’, Kepple takes the news calmly and shows there are no hard feelings by rustling up a dish of salty caviar, knowing that piggy Norris can’t resist stuffing his snout in the trough.

-Keppell has also taken the liberty of cranking up the heating in the cinema screen where Norris and his team will be viewing a motivational film.
+Kepple has also taken the liberty of cranking up the heating in the cinema screen where Norris and his team will be viewing a motivational film.
 But his smartest move is adding subliminal cuts of tall, cool drinks into the film.
-It’s an astonishing trifecta, causing the uncomfortably moist Norris to dash out to a drinking fountain, where the coolly calculating Keppell sneaks up on him and guns him down.
+It’s an astonishing trifecta, causing the uncomfortably moist Norris to dash out to a drinking fountain, where the coolly calculating Kepple sneaks up on him and guns him down.

 The ingenuity doesn’t end there, though.
-Everyone in the auditorium swears that Keppell has been in the room with them all along, narrating the film footage from the stage at the front.
+Everyone in the auditorium swears that Kepple has been in the room with them all along, narrating the film footage from the stage at the front.
 This was all an illusion.
 He’d simply used his tape recorder (Google it, younger readers) to supply the voice-over, before stepping back into position just before the lights went up in the darkened room.

 It’s evil genius at its very best, leaving Columbo no choice but to copy the subliminal cut procedure to ultimately catch his man.